By Sasha Nimmo

 Professor Sonya Marshall-Gradisnik is the co-director of the National Centre for Neuroimmunology and Emerging Diseases (NCNED) at Australia’s Griffith University, along with Prof Don Staines, and they have been working in the field of chronic fatigue syndrome and Myalgic Encephalomyelitis for nine years.
-She is an author of the Canadian and the International Consensus Criteria for ME
+She is an author of the International Consensus Criteria for ME

 NCNED last month hosted the ‘CFS/ME International Conference’ at Griffith University and announced they have been awarded $2.2 million in fellowships from the Stafford Fox Foundation which will help researchers discover the pathology, develop a diagnostic test for GPs and treatment.
 This is in addition to $6.1 million NCNED received from the Foundation in the past five years at NCNED.

 Prof Marshall-Gradisnik is on the Australian government’s National Health and Medical Research Council’s (NHMRC’s) advisory committee on ME and CFS.
 The committee’s draft report to government will soon be open for public consultation.

 Your work spans natural killer cells (and here and here), cytokines, brain function, dietary interventions, possible treatments, epidemiology and clinical guidelines.
 Which areas interest you the most?
 Which will have the most impact for patients?